 She introduced us to the librarian and also showing the book collections as well as the facilities in here.
 One facility truly stood out: computers with internet connection!
 Back in 1990s, internet was quite novelty as the dial-up system was very expensive.
 So being able to use it for free was a luxury that we cherished.
 Especially since the broadband, smartphone, or WiFi didn’t exist back then.

-Next to the meeting hall there is an outdoor swimming pool.
+Next to the meeting hall there was an outdoor swimming pool.
 Wow!
 This is the first time I’ve been to a college that feature swimming pool.
 It’s quite a luxury to have such thing.
 Although since it was in the middle of winter, I don’t think anyone would bother to swim.
 Maybe in the summer, that would be lovely.

 They also showed us our classrooms, which is located in the boxy building next to the administration one.

 The view of St. Mark’s International College courtyard in 1997.
 The photo was actually taken sometime in September as there are some European students in the photo.
 Note the tennis court can be seen on the left, while it is absent in the previous photo.
 The photo was taken from the open alleyway in library building.
+My class was on the top floor, third room from left.

 The Foundation program uses the classrooms on lower level, while the English language course uses the classrooms on the higher floor.
-Indeed my classroom turned out to be on the top floor, where you can get commanding view of the campus as well as the neighborhood.
+Indeed my classroom turned out to be on the top floor, where you could get commanding view of the campus as well as the neighborhood.

 The balcony in front of the classes.